Can I Force The Insurance Company To Pay More Money For My Accident Claim?

 Paying a few hundred, a few thousand, or even a few hundred thousand additional dollars on a single claim ultimately simply would not and does not matter to an insurance company.

 The corporate mentality of an insurance company is not to care one way or the other about an individual claim or hundreds or perhaps thousands of individual claims.
 Their business model is to collect premiums, invest them wisely, and reap the profits.
 Control of claim expenditures is a far less significant consideration.
+As Attorney Eric T. Kirk will tell you.

 The only way to combat the insurance company is to take the decision and determination of what fair compensation for your personal injury is off the table and completely out of their control.
 It is only proceeding with litigation and allowing a judge or a jury, as appropriate, to determine what fair compensation you should receive that I’ve found to be a tried-and-true, consistently effective, mechanism.